thingsdb/ThingsDocs/v0/content/connect/http-api.md

 {{% notice tip %}}
 Use **MessagePack** if possible since this is the data serialization protocol which is used by ThingsDB internally and will therefore be a faster than JSON.
 It also allows for sending and receiving binary data and is usually more compact than JSON.
-In most examples here we use JSON just because it is more readable.
+In most examples we use JSON just because it is more readable.
 {{% /notice %}}